CCS Practitioners

 We are excited to share three resources use in developing or evolving citizen science projects.
 While their focus is on dam removal and watershed restoration, much of this material could be useful for a wide range of contexts and problem areas related to conservation and natural resource management.

-New paper: Young Volunteers & Online Participation in Zooniverse
+Publication: Young Volunteers & Online Participation in Zooniverse

 Appearing in the most recent